University of Potsdam

-The University of Potsdam is a public university in Potsdam, capital of the state of Brandenburg, Germany.
-It is mainly situated across three campuses in the city.
+The University of Potsdam is a public university in Potsdam, capital of the state of Brandenburg, northeastern Germany.

+The university is mainly situated across three campuses in the city.
 Some faculty buildings are part of the New Palace of Sanssouci which is known for its UNESCO World Heritage status.

 The University of Potsdam is Brandenburg's largest university and the fourth largest in the Berlin-Brandenburg metropolitan area.
 More than 8,000 people are working in scholarship and science.

 In 2009 the University of Potsdam became a winner in the "Excellence in Teaching" initiative of the Stifterverband für die Deutsche Wissenschaft (Business innovation agency for the German science system).

 History

 The University of Potsdam was formed in 1991 by the amalgamation of the Karl Liebknecht College of Education and the Brandenburg State College, as well as several other smaller institutions.
 As the university in large part emerged from the College of Education, emphasis today is still placed on teacher training.